elusivecodes/FyreLog/README.md

 Log::debug($message, $data);       // 8
 ```

-There are default placeholders for server data that can be used:
+There are default placeholders that can also be used in log messages:

 - *{post_vars}* will be replaced with the `$_POST` data.
 - *{get_vars}* will be replaced with the `$_GET_` data.